Pa1-stack/git-revision/README.md

 # git-revision
-this repo is created for only practicing the git-hub tool.
+This repo is created for only practicing the git-hub tool.